mmuscarella/janthino-genome/janthino.md

     > ps -U[username]
     OR
     > top -U[username]

-We also need a few folders for out outputs

-    > mkdir ./trimmed
-    > mkdir ./interleaved
-    > mkdir ./quality
-    > mkdir ./processing

-I will explain what each of these are for later.

 **B. Unzip compressed files** (for more information about gunzip see: [Linux / Unix Command: gzip](http://linux.about.com/od/commands/l/blcmdl1_gzip.htm))